-International organizations and governments should work together to increase the available funding from external and domestic sources to develop pharmacists' the workforce.
-Ultimately, it is key to advocate for optimized funds and/or funding strategies through innovative approaches and policies within the health sector, to achieve all the changes and investments needed in education, retention of workforce. the current and career development.
+International organizations and governments should work together to increase the available funding from external and domestic sources to develop pharmacists' workforce. the Ultimately, it is key to advocate for optimized funds and /or funding strategies through innovative approaches and policies within the health sector, to achieve all the changes and investments needed in education, retention of the current workforce. and career development.
 Effective engagement among all stakeholders is crucial to prioritizing the areas that need to be addressed first and formulating strategies for investment in midand long-term.

-Policymakers must promote initiatives to address workforce shortages and ensure long-term sustainability in the pharmacy profession.
+Policymakers must promote initiatives to address workforce shortages and ensure longterm sustainability in the pharmacy profession.
 Transparency, data collection, analysis and consequent planning are essential to produce solutions to address this matter and prepare the workforce of the future.

-Furthermore, European and national stakeholders, policymakers and lawmakers should maintain the workforce shortages topic high in the political agenda, thus averting a future crisis.
+Furthermore, European and national stakeholders, policy makers and lawmakers should maintain the workforce shortages topic high in the political agenda, thus averting a future crisis.